neorv32 logo

 1. Add the pre-defined test setup of choice to the project, too, and select it as top entity.

-2. The entity of both test setups provide a minimal set of configuration generics, that might have to be adapted to match your FPGA and board:
+2. The entity of the test setups provides a minimal set of configuration generics, that might have to be adapted to match your FPGA and board:

 Listing 2.
 Test setup entity - configuration generics